 Figure 5.25 shows the Input and Output binding dialogs for the multiple instance variable specific to individual execution instances of task "do itinerary segment" for each leg within one itinerary (i.e. a single process instance).
 There are two input and two output queries.
 Firstly, an accessor query manipulates the overall data carried by root net variable legs before the data is split out to each individual legs\item variables.
 This query determines the input parameter definition for variable legs\item.
-Secondly, a splitter query separates the unique values from the overall data carried by variable legs, and passes a unique value to variable legs\item associated with each instance.
+Secondly, a splitter query separates the unique values from the overall data carried by variable legs\item.
+Secondly, a splitter query separates the unique values from the overall data carried by variable legs\item.
+Secondly, a splitter query separates the unique values from the overall data carried by variable legs\item.
+Secondly, a splitter query separates the unique values from the overall data carried by variable legs\item associated with each instance.
 The data returned on completion of an instance is an XML document.
 Thirdly, an instance query transforms such an XML document to a form that is suitable for aggregation of data to the higher level, i.e. the root net "make trip".
 This query determines the output parameter definition for root net variable itinerary.
 Finally, an aggregate Query generates an overall result and passes the data to variable itinerary on completion of all instances of task "do itinerary segment" within a single itinerary.